freedomofpress/securedrop/docs/network_firewall.rst

 Set a strong admin password.
-We recommend generating a strong password with KeePassX, and saving it in the Tails Persistent folder using the provided KeePassX database template.
+We recommend generating a strong password with KeePassX, and saving it in the Tails Persistent folder using the sprovided KeePassX database template.
 Click Next.

 Click Reload.
 Once the reload completes and the web page refreshes, click the corresponding "here" link to "continue on to the pfSense